Emergency Dentistry

 Preventing Dental Emergencies

-• Visit Bahr Dental Regularly | Visiting your dentist every six months allows for early detection of potential issues like cavities, gum disease, or cracked teeth, preventing them from escalating into emergencies.
+• Visit Bahr Dental Regularly | Visiting your dentist every 6 months allows for early detection of potential issues like cavities, gum disease, or cracked teeth.
+Preventative care keeps minor issues from escalating into emergencies.

-• Care for Your Smile | Brushing twice a day with fluoride toothpaste, flossing daily, and rinsing with an antibacterial mouthwash keep your teeth and gums healthy, reducing the risk of decay and infection.
+• Care for Your Smile | Brushing twice a day with fluoride toothpaste, flossing daily, and rinsing with an antibacterial mouthwash keeps your teeth and gums healthy, reducing the risk of decay and infection.

 • Avoid Using Teeth as Tools | Opening packages or biting on hard objects like ice or pens can lead to chipped or broken teeth.
 Use proper tools instead.